 The same wave of food-borne inflammation that swept through the global population over the last century is also responsible for the general increases of all the other medical conditions previously mentioned (diabetes, cancers, strokes, heart attacks, high blood pressure, chronic kidney disease, autoimmune disorders, Alzheimer’s and Parkinson’s) which are estimated to be affecting three out of every five people at this time.

-Fortunately, the consumption of a few tablespoons of high-quality extra virgin olive oil each day has the unique capacity to block the harmful inflammatory effects of linoleic acid.
+Fortunately, consuming a few tablespoons of high-quality extra virgin olive oil each day has the unique capacity to block the harmful inflammatory effects of linoleic acid.

 The Protective Effect of Olive Oil

-Extra virgin olive oil (EVOO) contains a variety of chemicals that help directly block the toxic effects of linoleic acid but further improve our health and protect our bodies from other sources of inflammation.
+Extra virgin olive oil (EVOO) contains various chemicals that help directly block the toxic effects of linoleic acid but further improve our health and protect our bodies from other sources of inflammation.

 EVOO comes from the fruit of an olive tree that is crushed to extract the oil at a temperature no higher than 86 degrees.
 EVOO is high in oleic acid, at about 75%.

 EVOO also contains a variety of other chemical compounds referred to as phenols.
-Phenols provide a wide variety of health benefits but are also important in preserving the health benefits of olive oil while it is stored in the bottle.
+Phenols provide various health benefits but are also important in preserving the health benefits of olive oil while it is stored in the bottle.

 The greater the concentration of phenols in EVOO, the longer the shelf life of the oil.
 Unfortunately, phenols are a gaseous molecule that can pass through plastic when olive oil is stored in a plastic container.
 When this happens, the olive will deteriorate rapidly, and the olive oil will spoil even before the “Best by Date” on the container.